studio-net/wp-realestate-sync/readme.txt

 A cron import properties at chosen rythm (hourly, daily, ...).

-= Okay, but it's only synchronises properties =
+= Okay, but it only synchronises properties =

-No, for example it adds a DPE (french-specific energy consumption indicator) Widget to WPCasa based themes.
+No, for example it adds a DPE widget (french-specific energy consumption indicator) to WPCasa based themes.
 Others features like that are planned.